 Averted in one of the James Bond novels, You Only Live Twice, when he sneaks into a Japanese castle.
 He peeks through a keyhole, and sees a guy at the far end of a hallway, fiddling with something beside a door, then leaving.
 Upon entering, he makes it halfway across the room before the floor falls out from under him.
 As he falls, he berates himself for not remembering the traditional traps of such castles.
 He nearly dies.

-The Pit and the Pendulum, making this Older Than Radio.
-The page pic is the trap: A man is secured to a table, over which is a large curved blade which swings back and forth like a pendulum, lowering itself slowly with each swing.
+The Pit and the Pendulum.
+A man is secured to a table, over which is a large curved blade which swings back and forth like a pendulum, lowering itself slowly with each swing.

 Inverted in the Sharpe series of novels, specifically the India trilogy.
 It is antihero Richard Sharpe who keeps throwing his nemesis, Sgt.
 Obadiah Hakeswill, into a villain's recently abandoned death traps and then leaving him to die.
 Hakeswill always survives.
 In Sharpe's Tiger, Sharpe throws Hakeswill into a pit of tigers.
 In Sharpe's Triumph, he leaves Hakeswill under the foot of an elephant trained for executions.